hamoncode/projetSyntheseReseaux/README.md

 Develop an efficient and extensible firewall designed to protect Virtual Private Servers (VPS), starting with a quick prototype in Python and evolving into a secure and high-performance version written in Rust.

+This project is only for learning purpose : a good firewall solution for linux is firewalld with nftables which is native to the kernell and open source.
 ---

 ## Target Environment